flocasts/nestjs-google-pubsub-connector/README.md

 ```

 ## Client Proxy
 This library also provides a basic client proxy that wraps a PubSub instance.

+This proxy supports:
+* Publishing
+* Topic/Subscription creation
+* Topic/Subscription deletion

+You can find a number of working examples in the [examples directory](examples/client).

 ### Usage
 ```typescript